 Artists spend all year making these giant colourful statues, which are put up in the streets and then burnt.
 Fallas in Denia is great fun and very noisy.

 Read our article C'mon baby light my fallas for the history of the fallas fiesta.

-Friday March 16, the statues will start going up from about 8am; 5.30pm there's a children's party with cakes and chocolate in the Plaza del Consell; 18.30 visit to the various fallas
+Saturday March 16, 5.30pm there's a children's party with cakes and chocolate in the Plaza del Consell; 18.30 visit to the various fallas

-Saturday March 17, from midday the prizes will be awarded for the best fallas; 2pm mascletas in the various districts; midnight there's a fiesta in La Glorieta
+Sunday March 17, prizes will be awarded for the best fallas; 2pm mascletas in the various districts;

-Sunday March 18, mascletas in the various districts at 2pm; mascleta in Plaza Jaume I at 9.30pm; fiestas in the various districts from 11pm; fiesta in La Glorieta at midnight.
+Monday March 18, mascletas in the various districts at 2pm; mascleta in Plaza Jaume I at 9.30pm;

 My Guide website?